LOGITH2003/ChatBot/README.md

 ## ChatBot

-The code is working fine.
-We need to update the existing data and add new data based on our project requirements.
+If you want to work on or test the project, start by installing all the dependencies.
+Provide the data to train the model, and after training, run the chat.py file

 ## Installation